PRBonn/rko_lio/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment**
 - Which OS are you using?
 - What version of Python (eg., 3.10) or ROS (e.g., Jazzy) are you using?
-- Any data or sensor specific information that is important to know?

 **RKO LIO**
 - Are you using the latest commit from master?
 Otherwise which version/commit?
 - Are you using the Python or ROS version?
 - How did you install/build RKO LIO?
 - Please include the command you're using to run RKO LIO (either python's `rko_lio` or the ROS nodes).
 - If you're passing a config (yaml) file, please include the contents like this
 ```yaml
 contents of your config file here